davidchesnut/sp-general-docs/docs/how-to-refresh-data.md

 ---
-title: How to: Refresh Data
+title: How to Refresh Data
 keywords: how to,howdoi,howto
 f1_keywords:
 - how to,howdoi,howto
-ms.prod: OFFICE365
+ms.prod: SHAREPOINT
 ms.assetid: 6cfd89ff-846e-486b-8f73-a109016813ab
 ---

 # How to: Refresh Data

- **Last modified:** July 20, 2011

- * **Applies to:** SharePoint Server 2013*
-This example shows how to retrieve updated data from external data sources for the open workbook by using the  **Refresh** method.
-The Excel Web Services signature for the **Refresh** method is as follows:
+This example shows how to retrieve updated data from external data sources for the open workbook by using the **Refresh**method.
+The Excel Web Services signature for the**Refresh**method is as follows:

 ```cs